 Another note.
-Yes, another note about the sicknesses going around your kids’ school.
-Croup.
+Yes, another note about the illnesses going around your kids’ school.
+Whooping Cough.
 Strep.
 Stomach bug.
 RSV - Respiratory syncytial virus.
-Just seeing the words is enough to send mamas and dadas into a panic.
-The CDC announced that RSV results in an average of 57,527 hospitalizations among kids five and under each year in the USA.
-So what do you do to help keep your family safe?
+Just reading the words is enough to send moms and dads into a panic.
+The CDC announced that RSV results in an average of 57,527 hospitalizations among children under five each year in the USA.
+So how do you help make sure your family is safe?

 Understand Indoor Air Pollution

-- Pollutants (cleaning agents, improperly maintained or dirty heating and cooling or humidification devises, cigarette smoke, etc)
+- Pollutants (cleaning products, improperly maintained or unclean heating and cooling or humidification systems, cigarette smoke, etc)

 So all this info – so what?
 What do you do?
-How can you make sure you and your little ones aren’t breathing adulterated, disease-inducing air?
+How can you make sure you and your kiddos aren’t breathing adulterated, disease-inducing air?

 Luckily, there are options.

 Get Proactive On Air Filtration

 Have you ever been irate and had to bite your tongue to keep from saying something awful ?
 That’s a filter.
 Have you ever used water from the refrigerator dispenser and had your thirst immediately satisfied?
 That’s due to a filter.
 Filters keep toxicity in check and avoid annoying consequences.
 You filter your words for peace, you filter your water for health, why wouldn’t you filter your air?

 Many hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have a loved one with a low immune system or someone who’s highly susceptible to disease.
 Even if nobody has respiratory issues in your home, you’ll be instantly surprised by the almost instant change from a standard air filter to a High Efficiency system.